Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A functional framework on the homeomorphisms group

-\begin{remark} Classically, the Koopman operator is given with other domain such as $L^{p}(F)$ \cite{TOPOding} (generally $p=2$) and arises naturally with the Frobenius-Perron operator in the study of ergodicity and mixing properties of measure-preserving transformations \cite{TOPOSinai_book}.
-The Koopman operator addresses the evolution of phase space functions (observables), such as $\Phi$ above, described by the linear operator $U_f$ rather than addressing a direct study of the dynamics generated by $f$.
-This idea has been introduced by Koopman and von Neumann in the early 30's \cite{TOPOKoopman_Neumann}, and has paved the road of what is called today the spectral analysis of dynamical systems \cite{TOPOSinai_book}.
-We propose here more specifically to link this spectral analysis with the geometrical problem of conjugacy. \end{remark}
+\begin{remark} Classically, the Koopman operator is given with other domain such as $L^{p}(F)$ \cite{TOPOding, LM94} (generally $p=2$) and arises naturally with the Frobenius-Perron operator in the study of ergodicity and mixing properties of measure-preserving transformations; {\it e.g.} \cite{TOPO_V00,TOPOSinai_book, LM94}.
+The Koopman operator addresses the evolution of phase space functions (observables), such as $\Phi$ above, described by the linear operator $U_f$ rather than addressing a direct study of the {\mkk nonlinear} dynamics generated by $f$.
+This idea has been introduced by Koopman and von Neumann in the early 30's \cite{TOPOKoopman_Neumann}, and has paved the road of what is called today the spectral analysis of dynamical systems {\mkk \cite{TOPO_V00, TOPOSinai_book, TOPO_goodson, LM94}}.
+We propose here more specifically to link this spectral analysis with the {\mkk topological problem of conjugacy \cite{TOPOSmale0, TOPOSmale}, from an abstract point of view.
+Let us mention nevertheless, that related relationships are known to exist in certain instances, but a general treatment of the question is missing to the best of the authors' knowledge.
+For example, it is known that ergodic transformations of a compact manifold are semiconjugate to a rotation on the circle if and only if there exists a non-constant eigenfunction of the Koopman operator associated with the eigenvalue $e^{-2i\pi \omega}$ for some $\omega \in \mathbb{Q}$; {\it e.g.} \cite[Proposition 8]{TOPO_Mezic1}.
+We consider hereafter conjugacy problems between elements of a single group of transformations (Hom($F$)), rather than semiconjugacy problems between elements of different groups \cite{TOPOkat}.
+Our phase space will be also always assumed to be unbounded (and thus non-compact).} \end{remark}